ShokoSkmt/GettingCleaningData/CodeBook.md

 #Code Book

 Output file includes 68 variables.
-1 and 2 are ids and 3 ~ 68 are numeric values and are the averages of each feature measurement by each activity and each subject id.
+1 and 2 are IDs and 3 ~ 68 are numeric values and are the averages of each feature measurement by each activity and each subject id.

 ####Features
 * Features are normalized and bounded within [-1,1]